Chocolate Peanut Butter Cups are easy, so delicious, and taste better than the store-bought version!

 Well, actually the best part is eating them!

 An added bonus is that you don’t need to turn the oven on because you can just use your microwave to melt the chocolate.
 If you want to use a double boiler that’s ok too.
-These chocolate peanut butter cups are gluten-free!
-So simple!Jump to Recipe
+These are just so simple!Jump to Recipe

 There are only 5 ingredients in these gluten-free chocolate peanut butter cups so make sure you are using the best quality.
 I like to use my Homemade Vanilla Extract in these treats.

 The Peanut Butter: